Articles REACH Compliance

-- Consultation service in the field of chemical safety of articles.
+- Consultation services in the field of market surveilance.

-- Analyzes of obligations under relevant national legislation.
+- Analyzes of obligations under relevant national / European legislation.

 - Representing your company in the matter in consultation with the competent state institutions.